playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ![We flattened our element structure so that our z-index of 99 is now a sibling of z-index of 2 and 1](./how_to_flatten_css_stacking_contexts.svg)

-But how can we do this without moving the `Modal` component outside of the `Header` component?
+But how can we do this without moving the `Modal` component outside the `Header` component?

 This is where JavaScript portals come into play. **Portals allow you to render the HTML for a component in a different location of the DOM tree than the location of our component tree**.